debomatic/debomatic/docs/index.rst

 Deb-o-Matic configuration file is the most important file within Deb-o-Matic infrastructure.
 It defines almost every option needed by Deb-o-Matic.
-It is divided into four sections: ``default``, which contains the mandatory options needed for Deb-o-Matic to work; ``runtime``, which contains the options related to parameters which can be modified at runtime; ``gpg``, which contains the options related to gpg signature checking; ``modules``, which contains the options related to module handling.
+It is divided into five sections: ``default``, which contains the mandatory options needed for Deb-o-Matic to work; ``runtime``, which contains the options related to parameters which can be modified at runtime; ``gpg``, which contains the options related to gpg signature checking; ``modules``, which contains the options related to module handling; ``internals``, which contains options related to Deb-o-Matic implementation details.

 ..
 CAUTION::